jamesshore/simplebuild/README.md

 To Do
 -----

-Change before release:
-- Modify examples to use new descriptor spec

 Things that still need work:
 - When creating a module, the options and parameters need a lot of checking in `index.js`.
 Writing tests for this behavior is particularly tedious and repetitive.
 Create helper methods for this that take advantage of descriptors.
 - Should messages be written to stderr instead of stdout?
 Or perhaps some sort of 'reporter' spec
 - Pull `__test_files.js` out of simplebuild-jshint into its own module or helper
 - Pull `expectSuccess()` and `expectFailure()` out of simplebuild-jshint (_index_test.js)
+- The examples use an out-of-date version of the spec.
+In particular, they rely on descriptors, which have been removed from the spec for now.

 Version History
 ---------------
-* 0.4.0: Removed descriptors
+* 0.4.0: Removed descriptors for now
 * 0.3.0: Reworked descriptors
 * 0.2.0: Fleshed out spec further, made library work as proper npm module
 * 0.1.0: Initial release